hansonrobotics/HEAD/src/faceshift_puppeteering/README.md

 ![Image of Dynamic Reconfigure](docs/overall.png)

 # Critical
 The blender_api modification made it necessary that we specifiy mapping parameters between the two types of blendshapes(the one in sophia's rig and the blendshape of faceshift) that we used a specific model of the faceshift model to create a more suitable mapping.

 This made the total shapekeys being sent form the faceshift interface about 60.

-This are described in the faceshift profile named SophiaRig-60.fsrig found the template_rig folder.
+These are described in the faceshift profile named **SophiaRig-60.fsrig** found in the **template_rig** folder. **So Be Sure that you have loaded this profile in faceshift and rebuilt you profile accordingly**.
+You should check after building your profile in faceshift that the number in tracking profile is **60**.

 So be sure to have that otherwise it would give out an error saying that a certain shapekey is missing.

-And a mapping file is placed in the faceshift_puppeteering/sophia/shapekey_pairing.json
+And a mapping file is placed in the **faceshift_puppeteering/sophia/shapekey_pairing.json**

 # TODOs
 * Make a method to create new relations between elements as it currently stands one has to modify the JSON file first to create new relations and then modify them with dynamic_reconfigure.